ringo/ringojs.org/site/tutorial/sqlstore.md

             entity: "Page"
         }
     }});

+A one-to-one relation - a "object" mapping - needs to know which kind of entity it references.
+We specify this with the "entity" property, which has the value "Page" in this example.

 If you do not specify any additional mapping information, then the objects are by default referenced by their ids.
 That is want we want here.